imperviousai/imp-releases/README.md

 If you are on Mac, it may get flagged as unverified.
 You can shift+right click on the application and open it to approve it once.
 Close it and then run it normally from the command line, passing in your config.

+## Docker

+Instead of the binaries, you may use Docker with the binaries already loaded in.
+Just create your config file, set a few necessary lines specific to Docker, and you're ready to go just as if you were running the binary normally on your computer.
+Follow the instructions for that [here](https://hub.docker.com/r/impant/imp-releases).

 ## Sample Config

 We have a base config file you may build off of to run with your Imp deamon.
 Copy `config.yml` to a location next to your deamon, fill in the blanks, and you can run with `./impervious --config=config.yml`.